pubino/share-and-tell/README.md

 - Traverse a directory tree up to a configurable depth (default `3`).
 - Record folders that meet a configurable importance threshold measured by the number of files (default `3`).
-- Produce JSON and HTML outputs with folder metadata and editable comment fields.
+- Produce JSON, HTML, and CSV outputs with folder metadata and editable comment fields.
 - Optional pre-population of comments from a JSON mapping.
 - Docker image and `docker-compose` configuration for read-only execution against a shared path.